 - Windows Server 2016 *

-* 32-bit operating systems are typically compatible but are not directly supported.
+* 32-bit operating systems are not supported.

 We support Intel-based Macs and M1-based Macs (using Rosetta) that still receive Apple's security updates.